ankit-analyst03/Furniture-sales-analysis-using-SQL/README.md

 ## Files
 - `Furniture Analysis.sql`: SQL script for performing data analysis on furniture sales.
 - `Dataset.xlsx`: Dataset used for the analysis.
-- `SQL Project.pdf`: Detailed documentation of the project, including methodology and insights.
+- `Insights.pdf`: Detailed documentation of the project, including methodology and insights.

 ## Getting Started
 1. Clone the repository: